mm1549/fcc-project-mean-variance-standard-deviation-calculator/README.md

 # Mean-Variance-Standard Deviation Calculator

-This a Mean-Variance-Standard Deviation Calculator using boilderplate code from freeCodeCamp.
+This a Mean-Variance-Standard Deviation Calculator using boilerplate code from freeCodeCamp.